 To make sure the peanut butter balls for the center are a pretty uniform size, I use a small cookie scoop.
 Don’t fill it up the whole way or mound it at all.
 You’ll find that it’s almost too large then to keep the pretzels together.
 You only need about 1/2 tablespoon for each center.
 Using a cookie scoop just makes it go so much faster too!

-In your stand mixer bowl, add 1 cup of creamy peanut butter, 2 tablespoons of softened butter, 3/4 cup light brown sugar and 3/4 cup powdered sugar.
+In your stand mixer bowl, add 1 cup of creamy peanut butter.
+Crunchy peanut butter would also work well if you prefer some added texture and flavor.
+2 tablespoons of softened butter, 3/4 cup light brown sugar, and 3/4 cup powdered sugar.
+Granulated sugar would work fine as well.
 Turn it on low until all of the powdered sugar is incorporated.
 Then turn it up to medium and until it is all blended together and smooth.

 Stir in 1 cup of mini chocolate chips.
 Then use your small cookie scoop to form small balls of the peanut butter mixture.
-Place them on top of a pretzel and then press a second pretzel on top of the peanut butter ball to flatten it slightly.
-Lay your pretzels out on a sheet of wax paper as you make your peanut butter bites.
+Place them on top of a pretzel, and then press a second pretzel on top of the peanut butter ball to flatten it slightly.
+Lay your pretzels out on a sheet of wax paper or baking sheet as you make your peanut butter bites.

 How to Melt Chocolate with Shortening